Giannis Papanikolaou: Caykur Rizespor

 On 13 June 2024, Turkish Süper Lig club Çaykur Rizespor announced they have reached an agreement with Raków to sign Papanikolaou on a three-year contract.

+Widzew Łódź

+On 26 July 2026, Papanikolaou returned to Poland to join Ekstraklasa club Widzew Łódź on a two-year contract, with an option to extend.

 International career

 Papanikolaou was called up by the senior Greece side for the 2022–23 UEFA Nations League matches against Northern Ireland on 2 June 2022, against Kosovo on 5 June 2022 and 12 June 2022 and against Cyprus on 9 June 2022.